Table of Contents

 Is interdisciplinarity the goal?

-What counts as interdisciplinary?
+What counts as an interdisciplinary team?

 My project has commercial potential.
 Will someone be available to help us scale up?